CSCfi/rahti-user-guide/docs/tutorials/patterns.md

         configMapKeyRef:
           name: prop-a-config
           key: data.prop.a
-          optional: true     # Run this pod even if data.prop.a is not defined in configmap
+          optional: true     # Run this pod even
+    volumeMounts:            # if data.prop.a is not defined in configmap
-    volumeMounts:
     - name: configmap-vol
       mountPath: /etc/my-config
 ```

-The output log, given by command `oc logs contmap-cont` of this container should be
+The output log, given by command `oc logs contmap-cont` of this container
+should be

 ```
 fo=bar